-- 23.1 All financial transactions of the Trust are recorded including, but not limited to, the following:
+All financial transactions of the Trust are recorded including, but not limited to, the following:

 - Purchases and tenders

 - Returns

 - Payroll

 - Cash flow

 - Income and expenditures

 - VAT returns

-- 23.2 The CFOO is responsible for keeping up-to-date records of the Trust's financial state.
+The CFOO is responsible for keeping up-to-date records of the Trust's financial state.

-- 23.3 The finance managers are responsible for keeping up-to-date records in relation to the finances of their academy.
+The finance managers are responsible for keeping up-to-date records in relation to the finances of their school.

-- 23.4 Each academy has its own set of financial records for day-to-day operational purposes and budget management.
+Each school has its own set of financial records for day-to-day operational purposes and budget management.

-24 Notices to Improve (Ntl)
+Notices to Improve (Ntl)

-- 24.1 Where the ESFA has concerns about the Trust's financial management and/or governance, and has issued a NtI, the Trust will comply with this notice. - 24.2 The Trust will publish any Ntl issued by the ESFA on its website within 14 days of it being issued and retain this on the website until it is lifted by the ESFA. - 24.3 If a NtI is issued, the Trust will seek prior approval from the ESFA for all transactions outlined in section 20, specifically: - Special staff severance payments - Compensation payments - Writing off debts and losses - Entering into guarantees, indemnities or letters of comfort - Disposals of fixed assets beyond any limit in the funding agreement - Taking up a leasehold or tenancy agreement on land or buildings of a duration beyond any limit in the funding agreement - Carrying forward of unspent GAG from one year to the next beyond any limit in the funding agreement - Pooling of GAG - 24.4 Where required, the Trust will seek prior approval from the ESFA before entering into transactions with related parties. - 24.5 The Trust will submit additional information, such as monthly income and expenditure accounts, if required by the ESFA,
+Where the ESFA has concerns about the Trust's financial management and/or governance, and has issued a NtI, the Trust will comply with this notice.

+The Trust will publish any NtI issued by the ESFA on its website within 14 days of it being issued and retain this on the website until it is lifted by the ESFA.

+If a NtI is issued, the Trust will seek prior approval from the ESFA for all transactions outlined in section 20, specifically:

+- Special staff severance payments - Compensation payments - Writing off debts and losses - Entering into guarantees, indemnities or letters of comfort - Disposals of fixed assets beyond any limit in the funding agreement - Taking up a leasehold or tenancy agreement on land or buildings of a duration beyond any limit in the funding agreement - Carrying forward of unspent GAG from one year to the next beyond any limit in the funding agreement - Pooling of GAG

+Where required, the Trust will seek prior approval from the ESFA before entering into transactions with related parties.

+The Trust will submit additional information, such as monthly income and expenditure accounts, if required by the ESFA,

-25 Whistleblowing and fraud
+Whistleblowing and fraud

-- 25.1 The Trust puts proportionate controls in place to mitigate the risks of fraud, theft and irregularity, e.g. regular inspections addressing risks and the new ATLP Anti-fraud and Corruption Policy. - 25.2 Incidents of fraud are increasing significantly across the education sector and staff should be aware of potential risks as a result of fraudulent activity, particularly in relation to suspicious emails and correspondence. - 25.3 Where instances of fraud, theft or irregularity are suspected or identified the Trust Board will investigate it promptly and should any evidence of fraud be found, they will take appropriate action. - 25.4 In any instance of fraud, theft or irregularity whereby the amount defrauded comes to a total exceeding £5,000 in a financial year, the Trust Board will report it to the ESFA as soon as they become aware of it. - When reporting to the ESFA on instances of fraud, theft or irregularity, the academy will include the following information: - Full details of the event(s) with all key dates - The financial value of the loss - The measures taken by the Trust to prevent recurrence - Whether the matter was referred to the police and if not, the reasons why - Whether the insurance or the risk protection agreement have offset any loss - 25.5 All concerns raised by whistle blowers are responded to properly and fairly in line with the Whistleblowing Policy which is available on the Trust website.
+The Trust puts proportionate controls in place to mitigate the risks of fraud, theft and irregularity, e.g. regular inspections addressing risks and the new ATLP Anti-fraud and Corruption Policy.

+Incidents of fraud are increasing significantly across the education sector and staff should be aware of potential risks as a result of fraudulent activity, particularly in relation to suspicious emails and correspondence.

+Where instances of fraud, theft or irregularity are suspected or identified the Trust Board will investigate it promptly and should any evidence of fraud be found, they will take appropriate action.

+In any instance of fraud, theft or irregularity whereby the amount defrauded comes to a total exceeding £5,000 in a financial year, the Trust Board will report it to the ESFA as soon as they become aware of it.

+When reporting to the ESFA on instances of fraud, theft or irregularity, the ATLP will include the following information:

+- Full details of the event(s) with all key dates - The financial value of the loss - The measures taken by the Trust to prevent recurrence - Whether the matter was referred to the police and if not, the reasons why - Whether the insurance or the risk protection agreement have offset any loss

+All concerns raised by whistle blowers are responded to properly and fairly in line with the Whistleblowing Policy which is available on the Trust website.